codefresh-io/docs.codefresh.io/_docs/new-helm/helm3.md

 * The [Helm promotion dashboard]({{site.baseurl}}/docs/new-helm/helm-environment-promotion)
 * The [environment dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/)

->If you find an issue during this Alpha please contact us via intercom or open an issue from the top-level profile menu.
+>If you find an issue during this Beta please contact us via intercom or open an issue from the top-level profile menu.